apache/accumulo-proxy/DOCKER.md

 ## Default Configuration and Quickstart
 By default, the container image expects the following to be true:
 1. Your Accumulo instance name is "myinstance"
-2. Your zookeeper is available (and reachable from the container) at localhost:2181
+2. Your ZooKeeper is available (and reachable from the container) at localhost:2181

 You can start the proxy using:
 ```commandline